igor-dyatlov/ubuntu-post-install-script/README.md

     ./start.sh

+## Structure

+This project is coded and organized in a modular fashion so you can easily delete or exclude parts that you don't want to use.

+* [`data`](/data): this folder contains files which are lists of packages read by various functions.
+It's recommended to update theto suit your preferences.
+* [`functions`](/functions): this folder contains bash files which are the main functions of this scriptset.
+They should requilittle modification.
+* [`third-party`](/functions/third-party): this sub-directory contains further bash files that are functions for the installation third-party applications &ndash;i.e. those that aren't necessarily in the main repositories.

 ## Note
 The included [preferences](functions/configure) and [lists of packages](data) are those of the original author, you will have to change them to suit yourself.